KTH-EXPECA/docs/source/network-ep5g/index.rst

   :figclass: screenshot

 * Select the automatically created subnet under *Subnet*
-* Set IP address to the "default gateway," which is 10.30.111.1 (See the overall network diagram at the top od this page)
+* Set IP address to the "default gateway," which is 10.30.111.1 (See the overall network diagram at the top of this page)
 * Click *Submit*

 .. figure:: router6.png